JCL823/MAW/README.md

-# MAW-Novelty-detection-via-robust-variational-autoencoding
+# MAW
-This repo implements the main experiments of https://arxiv.org/abs/2006.05534, which was published at AISTATS 2023.
+This repo implements the main experiments of Robust Variational Autoencoding with Wasserstein Penalty for Novelty Detection https://arxiv.org/abs/2006.05534, which was published at AISTATS 2023.

 **Prerequisites**